jonahgreene01/CSU_Algae_Model_Matlab_Excel_Files/README.md

 3) The model's User Interface which operates in Microsoft Excel ("CSU_Algae_Model_User_Interface.xlsm")
 4) The Excel file used to transfer results between Matlab and Excel ("Growth_Model_Outputs.xlsx")

+Contents of this folder are to be downloaded and extracted to the following file path:
+C:\CSU_Open_Source_Algae_Model\Model_Files